• Skip to main content

 • ½ teaspoon salt

-• ½ tsp ground cayenne pepper or to taste
+• ½ teaspoon ground cayenne pepper or to taste

 • 2 sticks butter or margarine I prefer butter slightly soft